 Deer can also smell detergent scents, so naturally you should use something that is unscented.

 Wearing a hat is also a good idea since deer will probably be able to see your hair moving in even a slight breeze.
 This is also useful because, if you have longer hair, it’s less likely to get stuck in something when you’re walking through the woods.

-Of course, you should also check the weather before you go hunting and think about the time of year.
+Of course, you should also check the weather before you go deer hunting and think about the time of year.
 It’s often best to head out hunting early in the morning before dawn, so you need to make sure that you can stay warm.

 Orange Camo vs Plain Orange Hunting Gear

 There are some debates about whether orange camo or just plain orange is better to wear.

 It’s not really clear if the deer can tell a difference, but since they have trouble distinguishing between colors, there probably isn’t much of a difference between the two for deer.